 All was well that night, but the smell returned the next day.

 What I found strange was that while the smell seemed quite strong, it seemed as if it wasn’t coming from her skin.
 Also, the nature of the smell was different; it smelled more poopy than anything.
 That didn’t make sense because I checked, and she was perfectly clean.

 The thought of anal glands crossed my mind, but I didn’t say it out loud.
 There were no other signs of an issue in that department.

 Fortunately, Jasmine had an appointment for a catrophen (Canadian version of Adequan) injection on Saturday morning.
 To be on the safe side, I included instructions for the vet to check the skin around her tail and her rectum.

 Expecting to give a couple of quick injections, the vet walked in cheerfully, carrying coffee and a bag with breakfast.

 Little he realized we had a different plan for him.

-He put the breakfast down, checked the skin and looked at the rectum.
+He put the breakfast down, checked the skin, and looked at the rectum.
 “Seems to look fine,” he said, but because he never takes described symptoms lightly, he went on checking the glands.
-“There is a little bit of discharge … oh, there it is.
+“There is a little discharge … oh, there it is.
 There is a bit of infection.”

 “Nothing like doing this just before breakfast.”